guidodizi/shrike/README.md

 If you have any feature requests, technical questions, or find any bugs, please do not hesitate to reach out to us.

+- For bug reports and feature requests, you are welcome to open an [issue](https://github.com/Azure/shrike/issues).
 - If you are a Microsoft employee, please refer to the [support page](https://aka.ms/aml/support) for details;
 - If you are outside Microsoft, please send an email